TuxVinyards/qqX/README.md

 - updates FreeSpirit to latest Quickemu 4.9.7/8  > adds proxmox and a couple of other items not in 1.11.02

-Enjoy the end of year festivities :christmas_tree:
+Enjoy the end of year festivities :rocket:

 ### Reliability